 STI programs are rigorous.
 Attending every class and scheduled meeting is critical to your success.
-The student is responsible to make the necessary personal arrangements that will enable him or her to attend class and schedule time for study.
+The student is responsible to make the necessary personal arrangements that will enable them to attend class and schedule time for study.
 Outside employment must be scheduled so as not to interfere with academic and/or clinical hours.